vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

 Sun: ritual worship of, 104-5; offering of respect to, 149–55; water offered, 150-2; powder circle, 151, 152 Sürya, and the fire sacrifice, 103, 105 susrüṣā, 29-30 śusrüṣaṇam, 29-30 Suśruta, 145
-sutras, in dharmaśästra literature, 24, 25 Suttee, campaign against, 1, 292 suvāsinī, 209
+sutras, in dharmaśāstra literature, 24, 25 Suttee, campaign against, 1, 292 suvāsinī, 209
 svabhāva, 264, 265; vs. svadharma, 266 svadharma, 258, 259, 263, 320; of men, 263-4; nature of, 264; of women, 264
 Taittiriyopaniṣad, 188, 205 Taittirīyabrāhmaṇa, 188 Tamil, 4; language of, 16
 Teacher, religious: saluting, 156, 158; behaviour of student toward, 167;